March 2025

 (plotted as dotted lines that represent relevant support and resistance price zones colored as follows: red = resistance levels & green = support levels)

-Do you have any question or need further details?
+Do you have any questions or need further details?

 Risk Considerations for Retail Investors or Users